Osteoporosis is a condition that causes bones to become weak and lose their strength, making them break more easily than normal bones.

 - men generally have a larger skeleton

-- men don’t experience the sudden drop in hormone (oestrogen) levels, as women do at menopause
+- men don’t experience the sudden drop in hormone (oestrogen) levels that women do at menopause

 - the decrease in bone mass occurs at a slower rate in men than women until the age of 65–70, when the rate is the same for men and women.